Concept · article 01 of 10

 • Four or five shops, or revenue above €500k?
 Pro.

-04 Flexibility between plans
+04 Can I move between plans later?

 You can move between plans freely.
 Upgrades take effect immediately with Stripe proration; downgrades take effect at the end of your current billing period.
 The 80% warn banner gives you weeks of notice before any cap hits — you'll never be surprised into needing to upgrade in the middle of a busy day.